UMA-NAGAMAHENDRA-VUYYURI/Swigi-clone/README.md

 - **CSS3**: For styling and layout.
 - **React**: For building reusable components and managing the UI.

-## 📷 Screenshots

-  Add screenshots or a demo video of your project here to showcase its UI and functionality.

 ## 🙌 Acknowledgments
 - Inspired by Swiggy.
 - Thanks to the React and CSS communities for their support and resources.